I THINK SOMETIMES

 ---

-And we are able to access that field on the pages/_.vue file like this this.post.myCustomField.
+And we are able to access that field on the pages/_.vue file like this post.myCustomField.

 open-graph-meta-tags-2